 Otherwise known as parkonline.org, this is the online teaching community at Park.
 Each semester, you can access your classroom online through here.
 It is a place to submit assignments electronically, as well as to share resources and discussions with classmates and professors.

 FAFSA (Free Application for Federal Student Aid)

 The FAFSA must be completed by all students at Park each year in order to apply for financial aid.
 This consists of many questions about a student's (and their family's) assets, income and dependency.
-This should be submitted alongside the RFA to begin the financial aid process.

 When a class is not offered at a time when you can attend, with the permission of your academic advisor, it is sometimes possible to set up an independent study program where you do a series of coursework without attending class.
 This is only possible in special circumstances and will be set up by the Registrar.

 Park University offers a liberal arts education.
 This requires a broad range of courses focusing on the experience of learning to be taken before graduation, as opposed to specific professional training.
 At the heart of this liberal arts education is Park's mission statement: "The mission of Park University, an entrepreneurial institution of learning, is to provide access to academic excellence which will prepare learners to think critically, communicate effectively and engage in lifelong learning while serving a global community."

 MyPark is your online access "portal" to everything at Park University, including your degree audit, grades and transcripts.
 It can be accessed by logging in with your student ID and password.

 You can set up a payment plan through Enrollment Services during course confirmation for a $25 fee.
 This will split payments for classes and room and board across the semester to make the costs more manageable.